bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 <https://docs.oracle.com/javaee/7/api/javax/ws/rs/package-summary.html#package.description>`__
 annotations can be used.
 A REST resource is created by adding a Java class to the ``src`` directory.
-The Java class has to use the correct annotations (as shown below), then it will be detected as a REST resource and published automatically.
+The Java class has to use the correct annotations (as shown below) so it is detected as a REST resource and published automatically.
 After publishing, the resource will be available on the base path */<appName>/api/*.

 ::